Don’t Force It: This Is How You Really Teach Your Kid To Share (And Be Patient)

 “I know you want the crown, but Daddy’s playing with it right now, all right?
 So you’ll just have to wait till I’m all done.
 I’m almost done though, OK?”

-Grace finally meanders away and selects an Elsa doll to play with.
+She finally meanders away and selects an Elsa doll to play with.
 Mom reiterates that Dad will let her know when he’s all done.

-“I’m gonna play with Elsa!”
-Grace declares proudly, and both parents praise her positive, solution-oriented attitude.
+“I’m gonna play with Elsa!” the little girl declares proudly, and both parents praise her positive, solution-oriented attitude.

 After a brief pause, Dad removes the crown and says, “I’m all done.
 You can use it now.”

-“Thank you!”
-Grace says, and her dad replies, “You’re welcome.
+“Thank you!” she says, and her dad replies, “You’re welcome.
 Thank you for waiting your turn.”

-Young Grace will take numerous lessons from this interaction: Patience, what sharing actually looks like in practice, and even that it’s OK for boys to play with princess crowns.
+This young girl will take numerous lessons from this interaction: Patience, what sharing actually looks like in practice, and even that it’s OK for boys to play with princess crowns.
 But more than that, these kinds of purposeful interactions in which a parent asserts their own needs and autonomy (even in pretend) show a child that while we love them beyond measure, we also love and respect ourselves enough not to totally surrender every last speck of our humanity in order to ensure they have every single thing they want the very second they want it.
 Caregivers have rights, feelings, and autonomy too.
 We also deserve to be treated with kindness.

 In reality, it is because we love our kids beyond measure that we teach them these lessons.
 It’s not just that we don’t want to raise entitled brats — it’s that we want our kids to have healthy interactions with those around them, and we want them to put out positive energy in the world and to expect to receive positive energy in return.
 And they can’t do either of those things without the complex social tools we model for them in what first seems like a simple play interaction.